-What is Factory Method pattern and what is it for?
+A factory method is a method in a subclass that creates an object.
+Factory Method pattern defines a Creator interface with Factory Methods (“create” methods) that are implemented by sub-classes.
 According to Design Patterns by GoF, the intent of Factory Method is to,

 Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method (pattern) lets a class defer instantiation to subclasses.